Halyna Puchkivska

-Halyna Oleksandrivna Puchkivska (June 22, 1934, Kyiv - September 29, 2010, Kyiv) was a Soviet and Ukrainian physicist, a professor of the National Academy of Sciences of Ukraine (since 1989), a Honored Worker of Science and Technology of Ukraine (2004), a pupil of the famous physicist Antonina Prikhot'ko, a daughter of O.M.
-Puchkivsky (from the second marriage), and a younger sister of Nadiya Puchkivska.
+Halyna Oleksandrivna Puchkivska (June 22, 1934 – September 29, 2010) was a Soviet and Ukrainian physicist, a professor of the National Academy of Sciences of Ukraine (since 1989), an Honored Worker of Science and Technology of Ukraine (2004), a pupil of the famous physicist Antonina Prikhot'ko, a daughter of O. M. Puchkivsky (from the second marriage), and a younger sister of Nadiya Puchkivska.